abhishish3960/Blogifyr/README.md

 ## Deployment

-The application is deployed and accessible at: [Deployment URL](https://blogifyr.netlify.app/)
+The application is deployed and accessible at: [Blogifyr Deployment](https://blogifyr.netlify.app/)

 ## Technologies Used

-###Frontend Framework/Library:
+### Frontend Framework/Library

-React: Used for building the user interface of your web application.
+- React: Used for building the user interface of your web application.

-###State Management:
+### State Management

-Redux Toolkit: Employed for managing global state and application data flow.
+- Redux Toolkit: Employed for managing global state and application data flow.

-###Styling:
+### Styling

-Material-UI: Used for UI components and theming.
+- Material-UI: Used for UI components and theming.

-###Routing:
+### Routing

-React Router: Used for handling client-side routing within the application.
+- React Router: Used for handling client-side routing within the application.

-###Other Libraries and Tools:
+### Other Libraries and Tools

-Draft.js: Possibly used for rich text editing capabilities.
+- Draft.js: Used for rich text editing capabilities.
-HTML-to-Draft.js and Draftjs-to-HTML: Used for converting HTML content to Draft.js editor content and vice versa.
+- HTML-to-Draft.js and Draftjs-to-HTML: Used for converting HTML content to Draft.js editor content and vice versa.
-Redux Thunk: Middleware for handling asynchronous actions in Redux.
+- Redux Thunk: Middleware for handling asynchronous actions in Redux.

-###Testing and Development:
+### Testing and Development

-Jest, React Testing Library: Used for testing components and application logic.
+- Jest, React Testing Library: Used for testing components and application logic.

-Deployment:
+### Deployment

-###Netlify: Deployed the application to Netlify for hosting.
+- Netlify: Deployed the application to Netlify for hosting.

 ## Setup Instructions